danielkaroly/Cocoa-Belt-Of-Africa/README.md

 #### -- Project Status: [Active]

 ## Project Intro/Objective
 The purpose of this project is to explore the cacao production on the African continent.
+The data was gathered from https://www.fao.org/home/en.

 ### Methods Used